 If you click on one of my recommended item links and then place an order through Amazon, I receive a small commission on that sale, at no extra expense to you.

-This route isn’t for everyone since it does involve substantial snow travel and may require good route finding skills.
-Fierce storms can come in and can bring a whiteout.
+This route isn’t for everyone since it is exposed and does involve substantial snow travel and may require good route finding skills.
+Fierce storms can come in rapidly and dramatically and can bring a whiteout.
 It can get cold fast and the route can be obscured.
 Hikers have wandered blindly over cliffs so please be prepared by checking the weather forecast and road conditions before you go.
 Even if you expect good weather be prepared for sudden weather changes.

 It’s easy to get very sunburned when hiking on snow.
 The rays of the sun bounce off the snow and into places you’ve mostly likely never been burned before such as up your nose, inside your ears and up your shorts.
 Once an hour, stop, pat to dry off any sweaty areas and reapply a mineral sunscreen containing zinc oxide to these frequently overlooked areas in addition to all exposed skin.
 Be sure to use sunscreen on your lips and the parts in your hair.